 - Disclosures by children or any cause for concern about a child's safety/welfare must be reported immediately to the DSL or the person who acts in their absence. - Agree with this person what action should be taken, by whom and when it will be reviewed. - All verbal conversations that take place regarding safeguarding concerns will be promptly recorded on CPOMS with an alert sent to the DSL/Deputy DSL or in writing on a 'Recording Form for Safeguarding Incidents'.
-Extended Services staff, middays or supply staff will need to complete a paper copy of the school's 'Recording Form for
+Extended Services staff, middays or supply staff will need to complete a paper copy of the school's 'Recording Form for Safeguarding Incidents'.
+This Recording Form will be uploaded onto the CPOMS system by the DSL/ Deputy DSL. - If a child is in immediate danger, contact will be made with the police.
+If a child is identified as a Child in Need or a child at risk of or being subjected to significant harm, a referral will be made to Trafford Children's First Response Team using the online referral process which can be accessed via https://trafford-framework.egovhub.net/TRAFFORDFIRSTRESPONSEREFERRALFORM/launch.
+Designated Safeguarding Leads must decide on the child / family's Level of Need as outlined in Appendix 8, and use the online referral process.
+Levels of Need are used to determine the kind of support a child or family requires.
+However, if it is a professional judgement that Trafford Children's First Response requires this information immediately the DSL must call 0161 912 5125.
+After your discussion you will be advised to return to the Trafford Council website to complete the online form.

-- Safeguarding Incidents'.
-This Recording Form will be uploaded onto the CPOMS system by the DSL/ Deputy DSL. - If a child is in immediate danger or is at risk of harm, a referral will be made to Trafford Council's Multi-Agency Referral & Assessment Team (MARAT Children's Social Care) and/or the police immediately.
 Anyone can make a referral.
-Contact details for MARAT can be found on safeguarding posters throughout school, on the back of staff lanyards and in Appendix 4 of this Safeguarding Policy.
+Contact details for Trafford Children's First Response Team can be found on safeguarding posters throughout school, on the back of staff lanyards and in Appendix 4 of this Safeguarding Policy.